 The second part of the tour, around the north of the island, took us along the north coast - Vason bay, Cobo bay and a few smaller ones.
 These are where the natural beaches are found.
 They are long, wide beaches with fine sand - a beautiful place for an afternoon at the beach.
 We didn't get to stop for a paddle.

-Moving around the East Coast, we soon completed our journey through St Samson and back to St. Peter Port.
-We had lunch in a bar, opposite the Prince of Wales pub.
+We had lunch in a bar, opposite the sunken garden on one side and opposite the Prince of Wales pub.
 I think the pub provided the food, judging by the direction it came from.
-The bar had a big TV, and we watched some Wimbledon, then visited Candie park and looked at the statue of Victor Hugo, having found that the tapestry had been removed from its location, and could not be viewed.
+The bar had a big TV, and we watched some Wimbledon, then visited Candie park and looked at the statue of Victor Hugo.
+The official visit to the park and museum is overmorrow.

 No comments: